 Yes.
 It doesn’t matter if you didn’t buy it with an FHA-insured mortgage.
-Your new HUD reverse mortgage will be a new FHA-insured (Open Mortgage, LLC is not acting on behalf of or at the direction of FHA/HUD or the federal government) mortgage loan.
+Your new HUD reverse mortgage will be a new FHA-insured (Mutual of Omaha Reverse does not act on behalf of or at the direction of FHA/HUD or the federal government) mortgage loan.

 What types of homes are eligible?